 As discussed above, the global GDP outlook is lowered, and the overall macroeconomic outlook is uncertain.
 However, IoT enterprise spending is still estimated to grow by 19% in 2023.
 That is lower than IoT Analytics forecasted before.
 Despite this, most enterprise IoT-focused companies are staying tight and show a healthy outlook.
 Not only do they not lay off people on a massive scale, but they are also looking positively into the future.
 Industrial software company PTC and automation vendor Rockwell raised guidance for 2023 at the beginning of February 2023.
 During the earnings call on 2 February, Qualcomm CEO Cristiano Amon emphasized the huge potential of industrial IoT for his company: “In industrial IoT, digital transformation is still in the early phases, and the scale of the opportunity for Qualcomm in the long term across many verticals is significant.”
 The raised guidance and optimistic outlook are spotlights of an overall healthy IoT enterprise market.

 IoT Analytics had to lower the IoT enterprise spending outlook for 2023 by five percentage points to 19% amid economic uncertainty and cautious spending on technology and digital transformation.
 However, going into 2023, it seems like most projects are delayed and not canceled.
 That is also emphasized by some healthy results of IoT-focused companies.
 Moreover, many IoT projects could get a boost by the influx of highly skilled (software) engineers that are victims of start-up and tech layoffs.
-The long-term growth potential of the IoT enterprise market is resilient and expected to reach $484 billion in 2027.Click to read the old article
+The long-term growth potential of the IoT enterprise market is resilient and expected to reach $484 billion in 2027.Click to read previous analyses

 - Overall enterprise Internet of Things (IoT) spending grew 22.4% in 2021 to $158 billion.